woshilaiceshide/s-server/README.md

 * type `'test:runMain'` in your sbt console followed by a `'TAB'` to prompt you the valid choices

-* type the following commands in your sbt console to make a standalone package with all the tests:
+* type the following commands in your sbt console to make a standalone distribution with all the tests using sbt-native-packager:

 		set unmanagedSourceDirectories in Compile := (unmanagedSourceDirectories in Compile).value ++ (unmanagedSourceDirectories in Test).value
 		set mainClass in Compile := Some("woshilaiceshide.sserver.test.EchoServer")